mikeoverbay/nuTerra/README.md

 ### This is the home of nuTerra where all the work will be done to rewrite Terra using New OpenGL techniques.

 ### Update log..
 2/10/2020
 App is now 100% 4.3+ CORE.
 All rendering is done using FBOs or VAOs.
-All transforms happen in code or shader code.
+All transforms happen in code or shader code.</br>
 All this is Maxim's work.</br>
+Maxim also reworte the shader loader to make it MUCH easier to add a shader!</br>
-I added 3D cross hair.
-Fixed the Deferred lighting.
-Added back in a gPosition FBO render texture.
-Fixed bugs and improved code readability.
+I added 3D cross hair.</br>
+Fixed the Deferred lighting.</br>
+Added back in a gPosition FBO render texture.</br>
+Fixed bugs and improved code readability.</br>
+Added code to the deferred shader to use the GMF flag to stop shading color only objects like the sun Orb, Cross Hair, wire frame and TBN visualizer.</br>

 #### Update log..
 2/9/2020
 Added frustrum culling for the models. the VAO is rendering fast.
 Maxim has cleaned up and removed the code and simplified some functions.</br>